 Education, Leadership, and College Prep

 Here at the Harlem YMCA we develop our Teen Center activities based on our teens’ needs and interests.
-We operate on weekday afternoons and provide activities such as: spoken word, teen talk, access to a computer lab, dance, step, swimming, sports tournaments, open gym for recreation, basketball, soccer and other sports, health and fitness activities, academic support such as tutoring and homework help, college readiness workshops, service learning and community service opportunities and so much more.
+We operate on weekday afternoons from 3:00-6:00PM (beginning October 3, 2023) and provide activities such as: creative art, teen talk, improv, Media (creating a podcast), swimming, sports tournaments, open gym for recreation, basketball, soccer and other sports, health and fitness activities, academic support such as tutoring and homework help, college readiness workshops, service learning and community service opportunities and so much more.

 All New York City college bound high school seniors are eligible to apply for the bai Corporate Scholarship and previous scholarship recipients currently in their freshmen, sophomore, and junior year of college.
 Students with an interest in Science, Technology, Engineering, Mathematics and Business/Finance are strongly encouraged to apply.